gnarroway/hato/README.md

   This presently only has an effect for json coercions.

 `query-params` A map of options to turn into a query string.
 See usage examples for details.

+`form-params` A map of options that will be sent as the body, depending on the `content-type` option.
+For example, set `:content-type :json` to coerce the form-params to a json string (requires [cheshire](https://github.com/dakrone/cheshire)).
+  See usage examples for details.

 `multi-param-style` Decides how to represent array values when converting `query-params` into a query string.
 Accepts: